kevinrodriguez-io/PHP-MVC-Shopping-Cart/README.md

 #### The session folder

 It is highly recommended to use classes to manage your sessions.
 This will ensure scalability and code order.
 Use shoppingcart.session.php as an example.

+### Important Notes

+The awsrv sql file contains a snapshot of the database being used for this example, be sure to load it on a XAMP server, remote instance or Docker; Also tweak the proper variables in the DataBase class to point it to your instance.